TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-Apparently, there is a temporal page to test `.php` tools.
+Apparently, there is a temporary page for testing `.php` tools.

 <br />